 Tokyo Racecourse located in Fuchu city, was built in 1933, and is considered the 'racecourse of racecourses' in Japanese horseracing.
 A grand opening was held in 2007 after the completion of seven years renovation work.
-The course has become emblematic of the next-generation racecourse with the multi-screen "Turf Vision", recognized as the world's largest TV screen, which displays sharp, powerful images and a wealth of information on its three High Definition screens.
-The major races are the Japan Cup (G1), the Tokyo Yushun (the Japanese Derby), the Tenno Sho (autumn; G1), the Yasuda Kinen (G1), the Yushun Himba (the Japanese Oaks), the February Stakes (G1), the NHK Mile Cup and the Victoria Mile.
+The major races are the Japan Cup (G1), the Tokyo Yushun (Japanese Derby) (G1), the Tenno Sho (Autumn) (G1), the Yasuda Kinen (G1), the Yushun Himba (Japanese Oaks) (G1), the February Stakes (G1), the NHK Mile Cup (G1) and the Victoria Mile (G1).

 Admission: 200 Yen (live race day)